 Physical Distancing: Current guidance establishes appropriate physical distancing as 3 feet of separation between students in classrooms and lunch settings for schools that have on-campus COVID surveillance testing capability.
 LTHS facilities at both campuses can accommodate this while allowing for full, in-person learning.
 The LTHS School Board has contracted with the SHIELD of Illinois to provide COVID surveillance testing.

-Transportation: CDC and IDPH guidelines state all bus drivers and all students, vaccinated or unvaccinated, must wear a face mask while on school-provided transportation including buses and drivers education vehicles.
-This is regardless of mask-wearing requirements in school.
-This is consistent with guidelines governing other forms of public transportation, such as airplanes, trains, ride-shares, etc.
+Transportation: CDC and IDPH guidelines state all bus drivers and all students, vaccinated or unvaccinated, strongly recommend wearing a face mask while on school-provided transportation including buses and drivers education vehicles.

 - Outside air dampers are positioned at 100% open for maximum ventilation in each space, as weather permits.
 Opening windows for increased ventilation is encouraged.
 Thermal comfort is sacrificed for well-ventilated classrooms.